jina-ai/jina/docs/fundamentals/executor/executor-quiz-source.md

 - Send them a link to the repo
 - Dockerize your Executor and push directly to Docker Hub
 - Push your Executor to Pypi and ask them to install via `pip`
-- Push your Executor to Jina Hub
+- Push your Executor to Jina Hub --correct-answer--

 > By using [Jina Hub](https://docs.jina.ai/advanced/hub/) you can pull prebuilt Executors to dramatically reduce the effort and complexity needed in your search system, or push your own custom Executors to share privately or publicly.
+Jina Hub will automatically Dockerize your Executor so you don't have to.

 ### 8. How would you create a new Hub Executor from the CLI?

 - `jina hub create <executor_name>`
-- `jina hub new`
+- `jina hub new` --correct-answer--
 - `cat executor.py | jina hub`

 > Running [`jina hub new`](https://docs.jina.ai/advanced/hub/create-hub-executor/#create-executor) starts a wizard that will ask you some questions to build your Executor.